LamininSolutions/mfsql-connector/source/version-control/index.rst

 4.9.27.72
 ~~~~~~~~~

 #.
+Change default for objectVersion to -1 in spMFDeleteObject
+#.
+Change script for adding Delete History Agent to only create agent if not exist
+#.
+Fix bug with spMFCheckAndUpdateAssemblyVersion
+#.
 Remove duplicate indexes on tables MFLog, MFUpdateHistory
 #.
 Update additional elements of Advanced Installer Package to improve control, resolve issues in use of powershell, allow TLS1.2 and cloud installation.
 #.
 Fix bugs in spMFClassTableColumns for missing table not identying if table deleted and bug on multilookup data type change error